mcclure/lovr-oculus-mobile/README.md

 * `git clone` a copy of [[https://github.com/mcclure/lodr]].
 Save the path to the `lodr` directory.
 * In the lovr-oculus-mobile repo, in the `LovrApp` directory, create a file `local_assets.txt` containing the path to the `lodr` directory.
 * Edit the file `LovrApp/Projects/build.gradle` and change the "archivesBaseName" to `test`.

+The command to upload a Lua project to the SD card so `org.lovr.test` can run it is:

+    adb push --sync . /sdcard/Android/data/org.lovr.test/files/.lodr

 ## Debugging: